-

 Maybe some of them are naturally cheerful, optimistic people.

+I believe it's possible for those of us who aren't naturally like that to shift our attitudes.
 I have been a pretty negative person most of my life... at least about things that happen to me.
 I'm pretty good at being positive for others'.

 I don't believe that 'positive thinking' is a magic pill but I do believe that it can really effect our quality of life.
 Which in turn can effect our energy levels, which in turn can effect the resources our bodies have available to heal with.
 I feel like everything is connected.